Ivy: Templated Deep Learning for Inter-Framework Portability: Ivy Libraries

 \section{Ivy Libraries}

-Using the mechanism of framework templates outlined in the previous section, many high-level framework-agnostic Ivy libraries are possible.
-We provide an initial set of libraries in the areas of mechanics, 3D vision, robotics, and differentiable RL environments.
-Every function in these libraries are unit tested, and all support arbitrary batch dimensions of the inputs.
+By building on Ivy's core framework-agnostic API, many high-level framework-agnostic Ivy libraries are possible.
+We provide an initial set of libraries for mechanics, 3D vision, robotics, and differentiable RL environments.
+Like the core API, every function in these libraries are unit tested, and all support arbitrary batch dimensions of the inputs.
 We provide brief overviews of these four libraries below.
 To offer an insight into which Ivy functions are useful for creating which libraries, the frequencies of Ivy core functions used for each library are presented in Appendix \ref{app:ivy_usage_in_libs}.

 \paragraph{Ivy Mech} provides functions for conversions of orientation, pose, and positional representations, as well as frame-of-reference transformations, and other more applied functions.